Ole Miss Rebels football: Hugh Freeze era (2012–2017)

+The Rebels fared worse in their 2016 campaign, losing the season opener to Florida State 45–34.
+After a 38–13 Week 2 win over Wofford, Ole Miss went on to lose a close 48–43 game to Alabama, having beat the Crimson Tide only a year before.
+The rest of the season had mixed results, with the final win being a 29–28 squeaker over Texas A&M. The Rebels wrapped up their 2016 season with a 5-7 record.

 On July 20, 2017, Freeze resigned after Ole Miss officials learned that he had used a university-provided cell phone to place calls to an escort service in "a concerning pattern" that began shortly after he took the job in 2011.

 NCAA investigators later concluded that Freeze had cheated on 15 occasions by breaking recruiting rules and allowing students to play who had not maintained the required academic standing; they also determined that his predecessor, Nutt, had broken similar rules.
 University officials quickly attempted to paint Nutt as the main culprit instead of Freeze.
 Nutt sued for defamation, and the university settled the suit and issued a public apology.

 This constituted one of the worst violations ever, and in 2019 the NCAA punished Ole Miss by stripping the team of 33 wins over six seasons, including seven from 2012, eight from 2014, and five from 2016.
 This changed Freeze's official record at Ole Miss from 39–25 over five seasons to 12–25.
 The NCAA also banned the team from postseason play for two years, stripped it of scholarships for four years, and placed it on three years of probation.

 In 2019, the NCAA vacated 33 of the team's victories dating from 2010 to 2016 and levied a two-year ban on postseason play as punishment for recruiting and academic violations under both Nutt and Freeze.

-Meanwhile, the team's star quarterback and other players told NCAA officials that Freeze had lied to them about the charges while he recruited them.
+Meanwhile, the team's star quarterback Shea Patterson and other players told NCAA officials that Freeze had lied to them about the charges while he recruited them.
 They requested waivers to quickly play for other teams, and were granted them.